ushabb/RepData_PeerAssessment1/PA1_template.md

 ```

-**Making a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).**
+**2. Making a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).**

 ![](PA1_template_files/figure-html/panelplot -1.png)